 Much of my time in the past month has been consumed by an SEO recruitment campaign we’ve been running in the US and UK for a major client.
 In that time, I’ve had the opportunity to really think about my relationships with the recruitment agencies I’ve been working with and review how their selection process has helped or hindered our efforts.
-I’d like to share some pointers based on an ideal initial recruitment process to filter the best SEO’s and make finding your SEO Management rock star a painless process.

 In this post, we’re going to be looking at what steps should be happening before the interview…